Turbo Takeaways

 To estimate your GS pay based on grade, step, and location, you can use an online GS pay calculator.
 It accounts for your base rate and any locality adjustments to give you a complete salary estimate.

-For example, you can use a GS scale calculator to determine GS-14 pay, including locality rates in New York, Washington D.C., or any other GS region in the U.S. for 2025.
+For example, you can use a GS scale calculator to determine GS-14 pay, including locality rates in New York, Washington, D.C., or any other GS region in the U.S. for 2026.
+Your GS grade and step are the two inputs that determine your base pay before any locality adjustment is applied.